CogentEmbedded/tweaktool/docs/METADATA.md

 {}
 ```

 Could be NULL as well.
-GUI app will choose generic read/write checkbox to edit a tweak.
+GUI app will choose generic read/write checkbox to editbox a tweak.

 ### Button